 Vitamin B12: vitamin B12 is almost exclusively found in animal products (it comes from bacteria in soil and is made in their guts) so vegans can be at risk of low B12 if they do not supplement.
 Many plant milks and vegan foods are now fortified with vitamin B12 so the risk of low B12 is not as high as it once was.
 However, it is an important vitamin for vegans to monitor as low B12 can lead to anaemia and nerve damage.

-Eating a plant-based diet can have a positive impact on cholesterol levels and inflammation; the Nutrition Check also includes tests for both.
+Eating a plant-based diet can have a positive impact on cholesterol levels and inflammation; the Nutrition Blood Test also includes tests for both.